Main series: MK1 (Part 1 | Part 2) | MK2 | MK3 | MK4 | Deadly Alliance | Deception | Armageddon | MK vs. DC Universe | MK9 | MKX | MK11

 - Has a tendency to repeatedly show up during 9's story mode to get beaten up.

 - The trailers for 9 and X show him fighting Scorpion and losing, getting killed gruesomely.

 - Kill It with Ice: His preferred method of killing.

 - Legacy Character: The codename "Sub-Zero" has been handed down from father to son (and from brother to brother) for years.
 He is the fifth to bear the name.

 - Meaningful Name: While Chinese names are not usually hyphenated, "Bi-Han" has multiple translations depending on the characters used.
 These include "forced cold," referring to his obvious Cryomancer powers, "corrupted man" referring to the darkness Raiden sensed in him that led to his eventual downfall, and "avoid regret" describing his openly ruthless and uncaring personality as Noob Saibot.

 - Mis-blamed: An In-Universe example: he (and, by extension, the Lin Kuei) wasn't the one who killed Scorpion's clan.
 It was Quan Chi.

 - Nominal Hero: Bi-Han's motivation in life is about self-preservation (hence why handing the amulet to Quan Chi didn't invoke any sensation of transgression on his part when Raiden admonished him for it).
-He'll do some heroic things (like sparing Sareena) but in the end he's not someone who acts because it is the "right thing to do" (his brother is more keen on being the heroic type).
+He'll do some heroic things (like sparing Sareena) but in the end, he's not someone who acts because it is the "right thing to do" (his brother is keener on being the heroic type).

 - Off with His Head!: His infamous "Spine Rip" Fatality, which involved ripping out the opponent's head and spinal cord from their shoulders.
 Ironically, this is how he dies in the original timeline.